pixiiidust/semantic-ising/ui/ui.md

 - **Pre-calculated metrics** for all temperatures to avoid real-time computation
 - **Language code preservation** in UMAP plots (en, es, fr, etc.)
 - **Export functionality** for results and visualizations
+- **Consistent metrics calculation**: Both main metrics and interactive metrics use original anchor vectors for comparison
+- **Disk-based recalculation**: Proper handling of disk-based snapshots when in-memory snapshots are not available
+- **Session state synchronization**: All UI components display consistent metrics by updating session state after recalculation

 ### 📋 `tabs/tabs.md`
 **Purpose**: Tab structure documentation